Slack vs Discord: Everything You Need to Know (2026)

 However, if you’re planning on using Discord for business, you will have much less control over your messages, especially DMs.

-As I’ve mentioned, DMs are separate and independent from servers, and you have to trust individual users to stick to the best privacy and safety practices.
+Since DMs are separate from servers, you have to trust individual users to stick to the best privacy and safety practices.

 Slack’s free version offers limited storage access, but Discord limits your file size

 Sending files is an important part of effectively sharing information with your team.
-In this department, Slack and Discord could both use some improvements.
+In my experience, this is the area where Slack and Discord could both use some improvements.

 Sharing a file in Slack